 The scheme of the graphic is the same as that of Dr. Verkhoshansky but with updated graphics to enhance reader interest and comprehension.

-Dr. Verkhoshansky states that “the development of ability I (Explosive Strength), occurs under the conditions of a specific motor regime (the back squat in our example), has an influence on the components of Explosive Muscular Strength (Q, Fa, G, V) and forms the specific neuromotor structure (depicted as the lower body musculature and neural networks) of the action.
-The Specific neuromotor structure is the fundamental condition for the development of explosive strength, its specific neuromotor structure acquires this or that functionally qualitative trait.” -Fundamentals of Special Strength Training In Sport
+Dr. Verkhoshansky states that “the development of ability Fx (Explosive Strength), occurs under the conditions of a specific motor regime (the back squat in our example), has an influence on the components of Explosive Muscular Strength (Fs, Fc, V, Fm) and forms the specific neuromotor structure (depicted here as the lower body musculature and neural networks) of the action.
+The Specific neuromotor structure is the fundamental condition for the development of explosive strength.
+Its specific neuromotor structure acquires this or that functionally qualitative trait.” -Fundamentals of Special Strength Training In Sport

-Basically, Accelerating Strength (G) arises from the Absolute Strength (Fa), and Starting Strength (Q) arises from the peak Reactive Ability of the legs in a squat movement.
+Basically, Accelerating Strength (Fc) arises from Absolute Strength (Fm), and Starting Strength (Fs) arises from the peak Reactive Ability (V) of the legs in a squat movement.

-The specific motor regime (squat) and the lifter’s Starting and Accelerating Strength potential for it give form to the specific neuromotor structure of an explosive squat.
+The specific motor regime (squat) and the lifter’s Starting and Accelerating Strength potential give form to the specific neuromotor structure of an explosive squat.
 All of this culminates in Explosive Strength in the Lower Body.
+The same process occurs with the bench press for the upper body.

-Now that we have defined how the elemental strengths arise from the essential abilities, lets look at how the fundamental abilities of power form from the elements.
+Now that we have defined how the fundamental strengths arise from the elemental abilities, let's look at how the foundational abilities of power (speed strength and strength speed) form from the fundaments.

 Like the main strength abilities of the spectrum, the Starting, Accelerating, and Explosive Strengths are all fundamentally developed with the major barbell lifts, particularly the squat and bench press, as displayed above.